 Puzzling Phenomena: A guide to paranormal fiction

 In contrast, the supernatural covers forces and entities that lie beyond the grasp of scientific explanation altogether.
-These include concepts such as the afterlife, souls, gods, and angels.
+These include concepts such as the afterlife, souls, gods, demons, and angels.

 Recommended article